-The ancient Egyptian language is the oldest indigenous language and considered to be a branch of the Afro-Asiatic languages plus it is related to the Berber and other Semitic languages such as Arabic, Amharic, and Hebrew.
-It is one of the oldest recorded languages known alongside Sumerian.
+The ancient Egyptian language is the oldest indigenous language and is considered to be a branch of the Afro-Asiatic languages plus it is related to the Berber and other Semitic languages such as Arabic, Amharic, and Hebrew.
+It is one of the oldest recorded languages known alongside Sumerians.
 Its first known records date back to the mid-3rd millennium BC during the old kingdom of Egypt in 3400 BC, it was in use in the form of demotic and until the 17th century in the middle ages in the form of Coptic.
 The language was accompanied by hieroglyphs which became the official writing system.
-The national language of the modern-day Egypt has become Egyptian Arabic which has taken over after the Muslim conquest in the 7th century.
+The national language of modern-day Egypt has become Egyptian Arabic which has taken over after the Muslim conquest in the 7th century.

 The transformative history of the ancient Egyptian language can be divided into six major chronological parts:

 It is the reconstructed language of the early dynastic and the late predynastic period.
 It also contains the earliest examples of Egyptian hieroglyphic writings on many works of art like Naqada II pottery vessels.